csula/cs1222-spring-2018/notes/labs/lab1.md

 23. For any region that has more than one member with an e-mail address, list the region and the number of members with an e-mail address.

 > You can use this link to test if your SQL statements are correct: http://104.131.155.18:8000/lab-1_1

-## Section 9 and 10 (4:30 to 8:30 section)

-1. List the first name, last name, and region of all members from Virginia who either have a work phone or an email address.
-5. List the artist name and web address of any artists who has a web address.
-Rename the attributes artistname, webaddress as Artist Name, Web Address.
-6. List the TitleID, TrackNum, and TrackTitle of all tracks with 'Song' at the beginning of the TrackTitle
-10. Report the total time in minutes of all tracks with length greater than 150.
-12. List the number of tracks, total length in seconds and the average length in seconds of  all tracks with titleID 4.
-13. Report the number of male members who are in US.
-17. Report the number of members by state and gender.
-Sort the results by the region
-19. For each kind of LeadSource, report the number of artists who came in to the system through that lead source, the earliest EntryDate, and the most recent EntryDate.
-20. Report the titleid, average, shortest and longest track length in minutes of all tracks for each titleid with average length greater than 300.
-Use proper column alias.
-22. Report the TitleID and number of tracks for any TitleID with fewer than nine tracks.

-> You can use this link to test if your SQL statements are correct: http://104.131.155.18:8000/lab-1_2